 Although these strong nations have the power to push efforts through, reasons to better their own positions are usually included.
 By reducing poverty around the world, threatening terrorist actions can be reduced.

-A majority of terrorists resort to joining terrorist groups in order to provide for their family.
+A majority of terrorists resort to joining terrorist groups in order to provide for their families.
 When groups such as ISIS offer exceedingly high pensions, it is hard for struggling families in poverty-stricken countries to decline the offer.

 By improving the widespread poverty situation around the world, the globe becomes a safer home for those living in all countries.